dotnetcore/CAP/docs/content/user-guide/en/monitoring/dashboard.md

 CAP provides a Dashboard for viewing messages, and features provided by Dashboard make it easy to view and manage messages.

+!!!
+WARNING "Usage Limit"
+    The Dashboard is only supported for use in ASP.NET Core, Not supported for console application

 ## Enable Dashboard

 By default, Dashboard middleware will not be launched.
 To enable Dashboard functionality you need to add the following code to your configuration: